Purpose Statement For Academic Assessment At Lake Erie College

 PROGRAM LEVEL ASSESSMENT PLANS / PROGRAM REVIEW

-Common Resource: While there are many outstanding resources, at present, Lake Erie College uses Assessment Clear and Simple: A Practical Guide for Institutions, Departments, and General Education by Barbara E. Woolvard.
-Faculty and staff may send an email to to receive their free copy of the book.
+Common Resource: While there are many outstanding resources, at present, Lake Erie College uses Assessment Clear and Simple: A Practical Guide for Institutions, Departments, and General Education by Barbara E. Woolvard as a common reader.
+Faculty and staff may send an email one of the committee members to receive a book at no cost.

 Assessment Professional Development Online Modules: The National Institute for Learning Outcomes Assessment has made available a series of online modules developed as a result of the grant-funded Learning Outcomes Resource Consortium.
-The modules may be found here: Benchmarking Peer Institutions based on 's reported Institutional and Enrollment profile:
+The modules may be found a the below link:

 Jossey-Bass, 2014.Bresciani, Marilee J. Ludvik.
 Outcomes-Based Academic and Co-Curricular Program Review.
 Stylus Publishing, 2006.

 Light, T. P., Chen H.L, & Ittelson J.C.
 Documenting Learning with ePortfolios: A Guide for College Instructors.